LogtalkDotOrg/logtalk3/UPGRADING.md

 Logtalk user folder by running the `logtalk_user_setup` shell script.

-* If your Logtalk applications depend on some of the example files, it is advisable that you check your code against the new version before deleting the older release.
+* If your Logtalk applications depend on some of the example files, it is advisable that you check your code against the new version.

 * It's usually a good idea to recompile your source files with the compiler flag `smart_compilation` turned off after upgrading to a new Logtalk release.